 Court Commissioner’s Fees

-The Court Commissioner’s fees are the costs incurred for the official acts of the notary as Court Commissioner within the scope of probate proceedings.
+The court commissioner’s fees are those costs incurred in the estate proceedings for the official acts of the notary as court commissioner.
 The notary acts on behalf of the probate court.
-Their remuneration is governed by the Court Commissioner Tariff Act (GKTG) and is determined by the court.
-The amount of the fees is based on the value of the estate and can be increased by surcharges up to double the fee in particularly extensive or complex proceedings.
+The remuneration is governed by the Court Commissioner Tariff Act (GKTG) and is determined by the court upon the notary’s application.
+The assessment basis is decisive, which is based on the determined value of the object.
+In the case of estates, this generally refers to the value of the assets, whereby debts are generally not deducted for fee assessment purposes.
+In addition, court fees, cash expenses, and value-added tax must be reimbursed.

 Court Commissioner’s fees are the legally regulated costs for the notary’s activities in probate proceedings.